 Chapter 7: Appendixes

-George Yanis et al. (2010) have also inspected the gap acceptance in Greece and concluded that pedestrians crossing decisions are strongly associated with the distance from the incoming vehicle, rather than its speed, possibly because vehicle distance can be more easily assessed by pedestrians.
-Literally, the pedestrians crossing decisions are utterly subjected to the pedestrians’ self-predicting-capabilities regardless of aging or genders’ parameters.
+George Yanis et al. (2010) have also inspected the gap acceptance in Greece and concluded that pedestrian crossing decisions are strongly associated with the distance from the incoming vehicle, rather than its speed, possibly because vehicle distance can be more easily assessed by pedestrians.
+Literally, the pedestrians crossing decisions are utterly subjected to the pedestrians’ self-predicting capabilities regardless of aging or gender parameters.
 Abdul Aziz et al. (2000) have released an experimental result, that 70% of automotive users often disobey traffic signals at road junctions in Malaysia.
 As a precautionary step, the government of Malaysia has recently implemented the monitoring system (AES) around metropolitan areas by vehicles in 2010, from which the purposely-disobeying road users are severely in accordance with legal means (figure 2.4).

-Bahari NI et al. (2012) have found that the elderly peoples prefer to adhere pedestrian rules whereas the youngsters or children consider those rules very rarely.
+Bahari NI et al. (2012) have found that the elderly peoples prefer to adhere to pedestrian rules whereas the youngsters or children consider those rules very rarely.
 This is an obvious problem at which more focus is required, as stated by Bahari in his pedestrian’s research articles.
 “It was observed that the probability of accepting a spatial gap decreases with the increase in the approaching vehicle speed.
 It was also found that pedestrians accept smaller gaps if the conflicting vehicle is smaller, such as two-wheeler or auto-rickshaw” – Digvijay et al. (2015) has reported in a prominent journal when conducted a survey in India.
 However, Digvijay et al. (2015) results are unacceptable in Thailand, Vietnam, Indonesia and Malaysia; as the WHO record discloses severe discrepancies in death toll (table 2.3).

 This should be taken in positive way as to reduce the accidental rate.
 In mixed traffic conditions, Raguram Kadali et al. (2013) have found that the error of prediction deviates significantly, paving ways for uncertainties which may lead to accidents.
 Thus, the pedestrian's gap predicting behavior is a complex one and it is supposed to be influenced by pedestrian's physical characteristics, pedestrian tactics, available gap size and speed of the vehicle.
 Let’s look at figure 2.6 as it illustrates a wrong computation that made by a pedestrian.